Don Herbison-Evans (

 The Caterpillars of this species are green or brown with a white lateral line each side.
 They have black branched spines and a brown head.
-They feed on:
+Young caterpillars are inclined to hang on silk threads at night.
+This may protect them from roaming predators.
+The caterpillars feed on plants in SALICACEAE including

 The pupa is green and spiky, with silver spots.
 Its length is about 2 cms.
 It is formed hanging head downward from a cremaster under a leaf at an angle to the vertical.